conda/conda-docs/docs/source/user-guide/tasks/build-packages/compiler-tools.rst

 'library' package (identified via some heuristics, a ``lib`` prefix perhaps; existence of DSOs?) ends up in the runtime requirements but is not actually used in any of the exes or DSOs.
 This would allow us to consider these as candidates for removal thus making the package less heavy-weight.
-For the curious, there's a function in `conda-build` called `check_overlinking` and the original intention for this function was to do this but it ended up checking for the opposite (worse!) problem of `underlinking`.
+For the curious, there's a function in ``conda-build`` called ``check_overlinking`` and the original intention for this function was to do this but it ended up checking for the opposite (worse!) problem of 'underlinking'.
 This we define as missing dependencies, which happens frequently when something gets installed in the ``host prefix`` through a transitive dependency and is therefore not listed as a direct run dependency despite being directly linked to some exe(s) and/or DSO(s) in the package (build systems are sometimes 'greedy' linking to whatever they can find).
-We denote this as `worse` because when someone installs these two packages (3 including the dependency) and then removes (and cleans/prunes the environment) the one that directly depends upon the third package, the third package will also be removed because conda has no idea your package needs it and it will no longer load.
+We denote this as 'worse' because when someone installs these two packages (3 including the dependency) and then removes (and cleans/prunes the environment) the one that directly depends upon the third package, the third package will also be removed because conda has no idea your package needs it and it will no longer load.